 Kitsuné's Latest Acquisition Raps About Bulgarian Flea Market Vibes And Viral YouTube Hits

 In the year of “Gangnam Style” and “Call Me Maybe,” Berlin-based Bulgaria-born songwriter D E N A had an unlikely viral hit of her own.
-The video for her single “Cash, Diamond Rings, Swimming Pools,” in which she frolics in a gray, outdoor flea market wearing a pink sweater loud enough to give M.I.A. pause, spiraled to a 400, 000 plus views.
+The video for her single “Cash, Diamond Rings, Swimming Pools,” in which she frolics in a gray, outdoor flea market wearing a pink sweater loud enough to give M.I.A. pause, spiraled to a 400, 000 plus views on YouTube.

-The single and video play ironically with blingy tropes and the self-produced beat is so minimal that it almost seems like a parody.
-It is an unlikely hit, but not an inexplicable one.
+Both the single and video play ironically with blingy tropes and the self-produced beat is so minimal that it almost seems like a parody.
+It is an unlikely hit, but it’s not an inexplicable one.
 Drawing inspiration from hip-hop, R&B, and ’90s dance pop, her deadpan delivery hearkens back to the early roots of electro.
 It’s quirky, but, in the end, oddly dope.